 - The NHS offers CBT, this kind of therapy attempts to manage your problems by changing the way you think and behave, it is often an option for people suffering from depression or anxiety, click here to find out more.

 - For you CBT therapy you do not need to have a GP referral, instead you can sign up for your local service here.

-- Mind have also created a useful video that makes more sense of CBT (See video).
+- Mind has also created a useful video that makes more sense of CBT (See video)